+We consider the partitioned fixed-priority preemptive scheduling policy, which is widely used in various real-time systems.
 We develop a Real-Time Thermal-Aware Scheduling (RT-TAS) framework that accounts for the platform's temperature imbalance and diverse power dissipations of tasks on CPUs and GPU.
 The main challenges are: (C1) how to capture the platform's temperature imbalance and power dissipation variations of tasks; (C2) efficiently map tasks to CPU cores; and (C3) schedule task/job executions on CPU and GPU cores to reduce the maximum chip temperature while meeting timing constraints.

-To address C1, we develop a CPUs-GPU thermal coupling model that can capture different rates of temperature increase of CPUs due to the power dissipation on GPU by using core-level thermal coefficients.
+To address C1, we develop a CPUs-GPU thermal coupling model that can capture different rates of temperature increase of CPUs due to the power dissipation on GPU by using core-level thermal coefficients (in Section 3.2).
 Based on this thermal coupling model, we analyze different thermal effects of different tasks with distinct power dissipations on CPUs and GPU.
 We empirically identify the thermal parameters and validate the CPUs-GPU thermal coupling model on a representative embedded platform for automotive vision apps.

 To address C2, we propose the concept of thermally-balanced assignment to gauge the heat distribution across cores on the CPUs-GPU platform.
-We then develop a new thermal-aware task-to-core assignment, called T-WFD, by considering the platform's temperature imbalance and different power dissipations of tasks.
+We then develop a new thermal-aware task-to-core assignment, called T-WFD, by considering the platform's temperature imbalance and different power dissipations of tasks (in Section 6.1).
 We prove that T-WFD always yields a thermally-balanced assignment that efficiently reduces the temperature difference across cores.
+Note that a task-to-core assignment dictates the heat distribution across CPU cores, which, in turn, affects their steady-state temperatures.
+Therefore, it is important to find a mapping from tasks to cores such that the maximum steady-state temperature is minimized.